-Established in 1998, the Campus Response Team (CRT) is a student-run service that provides support to the UWaterloo campus.
+Established in 1998, the Campus Response Team (CRT) is a student-run service that provides support to the UWaterloo main campus.
 By offering their services to all major events and activities taking place on campus, CRT plays a crucial role in the safety of students.
 Through rigorous training of its members, CRT is equipped to provide assistance in emergency situations requiring First Aid and CPR.
 In cases of more serious emergencies that may occur during an event, CRT responders are trained to take charge of a scene and provide the initial response prior to the arrival of Emergency Medical Services (EMS).

-Are you an undergraduate student at the University of Waterloo?
+Are you an undergraduate or graduate student at the University of Waterloo?
 Do you have a valid First Aid and CPR certification?
 Are you able to commit to two terms?
 Apply to join the Campus Response Team today!

 - Must have a valid Standard First Aid and CPR-C certification or higher (CPR BLS is recommended) from a recognized Canadian agency approved by the Workplace Safety and Insurance Board of Ontario.
-Please refer to the Providers approved to deliver Emergency and Standard First Aid External Link on the WSIB website.
+Please refer to the Providers approved to deliver Emergency and Standard First Aid on the WSIB website.

 - Must be able to commit to a minimum of two terms with CRT.